aduud21/heckerbot/README.md

 This bot runs on replit (hosted there) so you could run it there if you wish.

+NOTE: IF THERES AN ERROR IN YOUR CODE OR SUCH, PLEASE REVIEW YOURSELF AND IF YOU SEE ANY throw new error PAY ATTENTION TO THAT AND SEE THE REASON

 ## How to run the bot on replit

 First of all install node@17 (the bot currently runs on node@17.9.1), Run